dovecot/documentation/docs/core/config/shared_mailboxes.md

 ### Per-user \\Seen Flag

-The recommended way to enable private flags for shared mailboxes is to create private indexes with `:INDEXPVT=<path>`.
+The recommended way to enable private flags for shared mailboxes is to create private indexes with [[setting,mail_index_private_path]].
 This creates `dovecot.index.pvt[.log]` files, which contain only the message UIDs and the private flags.
 Currently the list of private flags is hardcoded only to the \\Seen flag.

 ```[dovecot.conf]
 namespace {
   type = public
   separator = /
   prefix = Public/
+  mail_driver = maildir
+  mail_path = /var/mail/public
-  location = maildir:/var/mail/public:INDEXPVT=~/Maildir/public
+  mail_index_private_path = ~/Maildir/public
   subscriptions = no
 }
 ```

 ### Maildir: Keyword Sharing

-Make sure you don't try to use per-user CONTROL directory.
+Make sure you don't try to use per-user [[setting,mail_control_path]] directory.
 Otherwise `dovecot-keywords` file doesn't get shared and keyword mapping breaks.

 ### Subscriptions